AnnikenYT/sdui-sdk-js/README.md

 # 📆 Sdui SDK

+**Read Me!**
+> This project is currently unmaintained.
+I am planning to update it again in the forseable future, but I do not have the time because of school and other projects.
+> PRs are more than welcome!

 ### An Object-Oriented Asyncronous Javascript SDK for communicating with the Sdui API.

 _Important note: This is a ***community*** project.
 Neither it nor the author is affiliated with Sdui GmBH._